What are Reasonable Accommodations?

 ProcedureS for Requesting Reasonable Accommodations

-- Complete Application and Forms for accommodations and services and meet with a SAR staff member.
+- Complete a SAR application for accommodations and services and meet with a SAR staff member.

 - Submit appropriate documentation.